 Slice longways down the center of the cooked potato and gently press in ends to open.
 Use a fork to fluff potato flesh and serve with desired toppings.

-Make sure that your grill is fully preheated to high before you put the potatoes on.
+Make sure that your grill is fully preheated before you add the potatoes.